umenzi/jpaefra/README.md

 ## 🎨 Color Reference

+The color variables are all defined in `src/styles/variables.js`.

 | Color          | Hex                                                                |
 | -------------- | ------------------------------------------------------------------ |
 | Navy           | ![#0a192f](https://via.placeholder.com/10/0a192f?text=+) `#0a192f` |